-With the kick off to RV and trailer season starting soon, many British Columbians may still be determined to get back on the road with their RVs and trailers to explore beautiful BC and beyond.
+With the kick off to RV and trailer season starting soon, many British Columbians may still be determined to get back on the road with their RVs and trailers to explore beautiful BC.

 Before loading up and starting your adventures, take some time to get your trailer or RV and vehicle ready for the road:

 Make sure the vehicle and hitch have the tow capacity required to tow the trailer and load.
 Towing can put a real strain on the transmission, so it is important to check and service the transmission, especially if travelling through higher altitudes like on the Coquihalla Highway.
 Checking the towing capacity before you leave will not only prevent an inconvenient trip interruption but possibly an expensive repair down the road as well.